sweid4keycloak/bankid4keycloak/README.md

 ### Client certificate
 The client certificate for the produdction environment is obtained once you've got a valid subscribtion.

-A certificate for BankID test environment however can be downloaded from the following page https://www.bankid.com/bankid-i-dina-tjanster/rp-info
+A certificate for BankID test environment however can be downloaded from the following [page])https://www.bankid.com/bankid-i-dina-tjanster/rp-info)

 The password for both pkcs12 container and the private key is: qwerty123

 ### Truststore
 A truststore is also reuqired.
-The CA Certificate is avalibe in the PDF "BankID Relying Party Guidelines v3.2.22" also found on the page https://www.bankid.com/bankid-i-dina-tjanster/rp-info se page 13 for produdction environment and 14 for the test environment.
+The CA Certificate is avalibe in the PDF "BankID Relying Party Guidelines v3.2.22" also found on the [page])https://www.bankid.com/bankid-i-dina-tjanster/rp-info) see page 13 for produdction environment and 14 for the test environment.

 *example on howto create a pkcs12 truststore from a pem formated file* `keytool -importcert -file apa.pem -alias "BankID Test CA" -trustcacerts -storetype pkcs12 -keystore truststore.p12`